duckietown/docs-opmanual_developer/book/opmanual_developer/30_projects/01_architecture_api.md

   <figcaption>Architecture API endpoints</figcaption>
 </div>

 Note that other endpoints exist.
-For more details, please see the respective [Design Document](https://ethidsc.atlassian.net/wiki/spaces/DS/pages/458719261/Design+Document+The+Architecture+API) on the architecture API.
+For more details, see the respective [Design Document](https://ethidsc.atlassian.net/wiki/spaces/DS/pages/458719261/Design+Document+The+Architecture+API) on the architecture API.

 ## Future outlook
-For a detailed description of the development and future outlook of the architecture API functioning, please see the respective [Design Document](https://ethidsc.atlassian.net/wiki/spaces/DS/pages/458719261/Design+Document+The+Architecture+API) on the architecture API.
+For a detailed description of the development and future outlook of the architecture API functioning, see the respective [Design Document](https://ethidsc.atlassian.net/wiki/spaces/DS/pages/458719261/Design+Document+The+Architecture+API) on the architecture API.

 ## Hands on
 Build the architecture API module as instructed in [](#arch_api_get_started).
 Make sure everything works as expected by launching the *demo-simple* configuration on your Duckiebot and checking if the corresponding modules of this configuration are running using *portainer* or `docker ps`.

-**Congratulations!** You now successfully launched various modules using the architecture API, that together form the demo-simple configuration on your Duckiebot!
+**Congratulations!** You now successfully launched various modules using the architecture API, that together launched the demo-simple configuration on your Duckiebot!

 ## Ask the community